ai-2070/papers/network-event-transport/README.md

 ### 6.1 Causal Links

-Every event produced by an entity carries a 24-byte `CausalLink`:
+Every event produced by an entity carries a 32-byte `CausalLink`:

 ```
-origin_hash:      4 bytes (u32)  -- entity identity
+origin_hash:      8 bytes (u64)  -- entity identity
-horizon_encoded:  4 bytes (u32)  -- compressed observed horizon
+horizon_encoded:  8 bytes (u64)  -- compressed observed horizon (64-bit bloom)
 sequence:         8 bytes (u64)  -- monotonic per-entity
 parent_hash:      8 bytes (u64)  -- xxh3(prev_link || prev_payload)
 ```

-Fields are ordered to avoid padding (two u32s, then two u64s).
+All four fields are 64-bit, so the 32-byte layout carries no padding.
 The `parent_hash` chains each event to its predecessor, providing structural integrity.
 Tamper resistance is provided by the transport layer's AEAD encryption.

 A `CausalChainBuilder` maintains per-entity chain state and produces new links.
 Chain validation verifies that each event's `parent_hash` matches the hash computed from the previous event's link and payload.

 ### 6.2 Compressed Horizons

 Each entity maintains an `ObservedHorizon`: a map from `origin_hash` to the latest observed sequence number from that entity.
-For wire transmission, the `HorizonEncoder` compresses this into a 4-byte bloom sketch using xxh3.
+For wire transmission, the `HorizonEncoder` compresses this into an 8-byte (64-bit) bloom sketch using xxh3.
 Remote observers can perform approximate causal queries (false positives possible, false negatives impossible); local nodes with the full horizon get exact answers.

 ### 6.3 Entity Logs